 Day #6.
 Take a Money Challenge

 I started one this year and plan to save $14000 by the end of 2016.
 My 52 week Money Challenge has been fun so far.
 I am trying to stick to it until the end of the year.
-I do have to reduce the amount for next year from $10 to $5 or something so that I can manage it easily.
+I plan on doing increments of $10 or something to challenge myself to save more.

 You see, you should set the goals so that they seem reachable.
 If you set an amount that sounds good but does not seem practical you will soon lose interest in it.
 This was a great experiment for me this year, so I plan on doing one next year as well but with some changes.